monome/docs/docs/modular/whitewhale/index.md

 - Be careful not to misalign the connector left-to-right either as it can damage this module, and other's in your case.
 - Secure the module in your case with included screws, hiding under blue tape in the box.

 As mentioned at top, monome modules require high +5v current.
 Before powering up your case, make sure the power supply can provide at least 600mA of current on the +5v line.
 Even if it appears to work in an underpowered case, it may degrade slowly over time until it fails and destroys the White Whale.
-These repairs are not waranteed.
+These repairs are not warrantied.

 Power consumption: